moajohansson/IsaHipster/README.md

     cabal install hipspecifyer/

+Finally, you need to tell Isabelle where to find Hipster, by setting the environment variable `$HIPSTER_HOME` in the file `$ISABELLE_HOME_USER/etc/settings` (create this file if it does not exist yet), where Isabelle normally has set`$ISABELLE_HOME_USER` to `$USER_HOME/.isabelle`. `$HIPSTER_HOME` should then point to the path for the IsaHipster directory you just cloned.
+See the Isabelle Systems Manual for more info on how to set up Isabelle's system enviroment.

-Finally, you should set the environment variable `$HIPSTER_HOME` (e.g. in your `.profile` file) to the path for the IsaHipster directory you just cloned.
-If you want to use Hipster from an Isabelle file, it needs to import the `IsaHipster.thy` file (which essentially sets up Hipster) by including the
+If you want to use Hipster from an Isabelle theory file, it needs to import the `IsaHipster.thy` file (which essentially sets up Hipster) by including the
 line: